kevinmatthes/routines/README.md

 such as copying, renaming and removing a file from the file system, are already handled by Octave itself since it provides dedicated functions therefore.

-All scripts are created for and tested with Octave.
+All scripts are created for Octave.
 Although they might work with MATLAB, as well, a real support is for MATLAB compatibility is not provided, at the moment.
 Each build script contains the instructions in order to perform exactly one common task of a build routine.
 These tasks are, for